 When we build up a partial description of the world or of our problem domain we specify a set of formulas that we suppose, at least hypothetically, to be true in the certain sense.
 Call this our 'theory'.
-When we then consider the three-valued HTmodels of this theory (assuming it is consistent), they in turn generally admit formulas that are true only in the weak or default sense.
-We typically have models $\langle H, T \rangle$ where $H \subset T$ and then some formulas will be true only in the default sense, for instance all the propositions in $T \setminus H$ .
-Equally, by consistency, we will also have models of the form $\langle T, T \rangle$ where all truths are certain and our theory does not admit any model with uncertainty whose true atoms are exactly T; in other words there is no model of our theory of the form $\langle H, T \rangle$ , where $H \subset T$ .
-In this sense our theory justifies the choice of T by not accepting any model where T forms the set of truths in the general sense and some of them are only true in the weak sense.
+When we then consider the three-valued HT-models of this theory (assuming it is consistent), they in turn generally admit formulas that are true only in the weak or default sense.
+We typically have models $\langle H, T \rangle$ where $H \subset T$ and then some formulas will be true only in the default sense, ie all the propositions in $T \setminus H$.
+Equally, by consistency, we will also have models of the form $\langle T, T \rangle$ where all truths are certain and our theory does not admit any model with uncertainty whose true atoms are exactly T; in other words where there is no model of our theory of the form $\langle H, T \rangle$, where $H \subset T$.
+In this sense our theory justifies the choice of T by not accepting any model where T forms the set of truths in the general sense but some of them, $T \setminus H$, are only true in the weak sense.

 So here is our definition in full.
-A model $\langle H, T \rangle$ of a theory $\mathcal{T}$ is said to be an equilibrium model of $\mathcal{T}$ , if (i) H = T and (ii) for any H such that $H \subset T$ , $\langle H, T \rangle \not\models \mathcal{T}$ .
-The term equilibrium model derives from [15], and the ensuing logic associated with this is equilibrium logic.
+A model $\langle H, T \rangle$ of a theory \mathcal{T} is said to be an equilibrium model of \mathcal{T} , if (i) H = T and (ii) for any H such that $H \subset T$, $\langle H, T \rangle \not\models \mathcal{T}$.
+The term equilibrium model derives from (Pearce, 1997), and the ensuing logic associated with this is equilibrium logic.
 However there is complete agreement between equilibrium models and the stable models of logic programs as defined by Gelfond and Lifschitz (1988).
-That is to say, if the formulas of a theory have precisely the shape of rules of logic programs, then a set of atoms T is a stable model of the theory if and only if $\langle T, T \rangle$ is an equilibrium model of it.
-For this reason equilibrium logic can serve as a where the $a_i, b_j$ are atoms.
-If k = 1 everywhere the program is said to be normal.
+That is to say, if the formulas of a theory have precisely the shape of rules of logic programs, then a set of atoms T is a stable model of the theory if and only if $\langle T, T \rangle$ is an equilibrium model of it.5 For this reason, equilibrium logic can serve as a foundation for stable reasoning.6 Though they are defined differently, we often use the terms stable model, answer set and equilibrium model interchangeably.